Employment growth rebate for payroll tax

 - have responsibilities that require, on average, at least 35 hours of work per week for the employer.

-- Monthly employee counts on the last day of each month in the 2019-20 financial year.
 A monthly employee count is the total, as at the last day of each month, of all persons who are paid Queensland taxable wages in the month.
-It must
+It must:

 - include all employees and persons deemed to be employees under the Act